Twinki14/NAS/README.md

 ## Why?
 Something similar to SMART but for the NXT Client was needed.

-## How it works
+## How?
 NAS uses the Win32 API to do everything it does.
-It uses PostMessage to send fake input to the 'Paired' NXT Game Client.
+It uses PostMessage to send fake input to the 'Paired' NXT Game Client

-Currently NAS disables the ability to minimize the paired NXT client at all, but still allows you to use your Host PC and bot without issues.
+Currently NAS disables the ability to minimize the paired NXT client at all, but still allows you to use your Host PC and bot without issues

-The NXT Game Window will continue to run in the background, though you may not be able to minimize it, you can still focus on other programs like games, your browser, or whatever it may be, and use those programs without interfering with the client.
+The NXT Game Window will continue to run in the background, though you may not be able to minimize it, you can still focus on other programs like games, your browser, or whatever it may be, and use those programs without interfering with the client

 ## The Include